 Director compensation is benchmarked against two peer groups.
 The companies in the custom peer group are relatively consistent with the group of Canadian publicly-traded companies included in the executive compensation peer group and this group provides an industry specific market reference point.
 Since directors tend to be recruited from a variety of industries, the general industry peer group provides an additional market reference point of publicly-traded companies that are similar in size and scope to TransCanada.
 Total compensation is determined with reference to median levels in our peer groups, so we can attract and retain qualified directors.
-The Governance committee reviews director companies.
+The Governance committee reviews director compensation every two years, based on independent advice respecting compensation paid by our peer companies.
 The Governance committee refers to the report when conducting its compensation review.